Doctors for Weight Loss

 Why the Way Telehealth Is Delivered Matters

-The Medical Board of Australia notes that video consultations are preferable to telephone consultations when practical, particularly for complex health issues (such as weight management) which involve assessment, discussion of risks and side effects, and review over time.
+The Medical Board of Australia notes that video consultations are generally preferable to telephone consultations where practical, particularly for more complex health matters that may require assessment, discussion of risks, and ongoing review over time.

 Cost and Pricing – How Do These Services Compare?